gauravds/Rocket/README.md

 #Intro
-I'm Gaurav Sharma, creator of this rapid development environment i.e. Rocket.
-Well I know that its dependancy pods, but at ini
+I'm Gaurav D. Sharma, creator of this rapid development environment i.e. Rocket.
+Well I know it should use pods, but at initial level it's ok.
+For other updates visit http://gauravds.blogspot.in.
+Voila!

 # Rocket
 iOS Rapid Development Environment : Rocket